RubberDuckCollector/quizlet-write/README.md

     - maybe make the program run a bash script, integrating the `less` command or something idk
 - [ ] add a fast mode where time.sleep() doesn't activate and the last term the user answered is displayed at the top of the screen as correct/incorrect
 - [ ] add feature that puts the start and end date/times in the results file
-- [ ] put the data stored at the bottom of the session `txt` file in a separate file as JSON
 - [ ] port the app to the blessed library and make it a fully featured TUI app
 - [ ] turn it into a spaced repitition software
 - [wip] implement a `-help` command line argument
     - can now calculate the average length of a flash card set/average time taken on a given day knowing the total number of cards studied and the total number sessions studied
     - implement it as a command line argument taken at the first position
+- [x] complete 2025-07-11: put the data stored at the bottom of the session `txt` file in a separate file as JSON
 - [x] mirgrate to argparse
 - [x] streak feature (100% = perfect streak)
 - [x] records system where the program dumps the contents of `results.txt` into a new file with the current date and time accurate to the second into a records dir